jeanbarbier/jeanbarbier/index.md

 A "wide audience" video on physics and information processing systems is on [Youtube](https://www.youtube.com/watch?v=q1VO5dmymFM&t=5s&ab_channel=ICTPMathematics). to go further without having to read a full research paper, check this [perspective article I wrote](https://arxiv.org/pdf/2010.14863.pdf).

-A quote I from Niels Bohr that I find very true:
+Few quotes I find particularly relevant I from Niels Bohr that I find very true:

+> If you can't explain it simply, you don't understand it well enough.
+Alber Einstein
 > An expert is a man who has made all the mistakes which can be made in a very narrow field.
+Niels Bohr
+> Physics is like sex: sure, it may give some practical results, but that's not why we do it.
+Richard Feynman

 I addition to science, I also enjoy a lot electronic music ([some musical experiments from another life](https://soundcloud.com/junkosaur)), and pretty much any kind of mean to ride/glide fast on snow, water or air.
 I also love free diving.